 A treasurer has a broad range of responsibilities in the modern corporation, ranging from cash management to risk management.
 The treasurer is responsible for the proper movement of potentially large amounts of funds and the construction of hedges, which call for integrating a comprehensive set of controls into a broad-based procedural framework.
 Modules cover the general categories of cash management, financing, risk management, and treasury systems.

 We divide the course into four sections.
 In Part One, you will learn the various methods by which a company transfers cash, both on paper and by electronic means, and then shown how to create a cash forecast and monitor its accuracy.
-We then cover several methods for aggregating cash from a multitude of locations so the treasurer can more effectively disposition funds.
-A separate module addresses the components of working capital and how they may be altered, impacting cash flow planning.
+We then cover several methods for aggregating cash from many locations so the treasurer can more effectively disposition funds.
+A separate module addresses working capital components and how they may be altered, impacting cash flow planning.

-In Part Three, you will learn about risk management, an increasingly important aspect of the treasurer’ s responsibilities.
-Risk management includes the objectives and strategies of both interest rate and foreign exchange risk management, as well as the available risk mitigation tools that are available to the treasurer.
+In Part Three, you will learn about risk management, an increasingly important aspect of the treasurer’s responsibilities.
+Risk management includes the objectives and strategies of both interest rate and foreign exchange risk management and the available risk mitigation tools available to the treasurer.

-Throughout the course, you are provided examples to clarify concepts and specific accounting requirements of key treasury transactions, as well as related controls, policies, and procedures, with the intent of providing a treasurer with a complete framework for setting up and operating the treasury department.
+Throughout the course, you are provided examples to clarify concepts and specific accounting requirements of key treasury transactions and related controls, policies, and procedures, with the intent of providing a treasurer with a complete framework for setting up and operating the treasury department.